Student Handbook: Undergraduate Academic Policies

 To request withdrawal from a practicum or internship for health considerations, a student must submit:

-- a written statement from the student's College supervisor stating that the student was performing satisfactorily at the time of withdrawal; and
+• a written statement from the student's College supervisor/Field Liaison stating that the student was performing satisfactorily at the time of withdrawal; and

-If a student is not able to satisfy the requirements of a practicum or internship for non-medical reasons, the following procedures must be followed:
+If a student is not able to satisfy the requirements of a practicum or internship for non-medical reasons, the following procedures outlined by the department may apply:

-- the student and the student's College supervisor must meet and discuss the student's performance;
+• The student and the student's College supervisor/Field Liaison must meet and discuss the student's performance.

-- the Academic Dean will meet with the student's College supervisor and any other interested parties to discuss alternative courses of action; and
+• The Academic Dean will meet with the student's College supervisor and any other interested parties to discuss alternative courses of action.

-If the student is placed on academic probation or is dismissed from the College for academic reasons, the student must immediately withdraw from the internship or practicum, and will receive a grade of "F."
+If the student is placed on Academic Probation or is dismissed from the College for academic reasons, the student must immediately withdraw from the internship or practicum, and will receive a grade of "F."